Kitware/VTK/Documentation/release/dev/OpenFOAMReader-updates.md

   - Drop old OpenFOAM 1.3 cloud naming.
     These were simply dumped into the time directory without any region qualifications.
 Defunct since about 2007.

+2021-03-19

+# OpenFOAM bugfixes / improvements

+- respect point patch value fields (fixes #18125), use the correct "visit" order for the points

+- remove hard-coded limits on polyhedral size

+  For some systems, can have a so-called "single-cell" OpenFOAM mesh with a single polyhedral cell that has LOTS of faces.

+  This can be used for mapping surface noise data to retain most of the geometry but entirely discarding the internal field.
+It can also potentially arise from finiteArea situations.